ButThouMust/otogirisou-en-beta/README.md

 You must first name the protagonist (up to 6 characters).
 He has no default name in the Super Famicom version but is named 公平 "Kouhei" by default in this game's PlayStation remake.
 The basic plot is that he and his girlfriend 奈美 "Nami" are driving home from a date, when circumstances force them to take shelter from a rainstorm in a creepy mansion in the middle of nowhere.
 It soon becomes apparent that some kind of presence inside clearly doesn't want them there.

-The gameplay, so to speak, consists of you reading text and picking a choice from a list when the game presents you with a branching path.
+The gameplay, so to speak, consists of reading text and picking a choice from a list when the game presents you with a branching path.
 This continues until you reach one of several available endings.
-The game will automatically save your progress whenever you finish a screen of text.
+The game will automatically save your progress whenever you finish a screen of text or reach the credits.

 The replayability for this game comes from the different paths you can take.
-On repeat playthroughs, the game will sometimes present you with new options to pick for choices, which is to say, a choice originally with two options may give you three or even four options later on.
+Plus, on repeat playthroughs, the game will sometimes present you with new options to pick for choices, which is to say, a choice you first found with two options may give you three or even four options later on.

 > [!WARNING]
 > If you would like to carry over your save file to the next beta version, you must: